leviSEC/Password-Generator/README.md

-# Password Generator
+# Day #2

- JavaScript Password Generator
+### Password Generator

+I am gonna showing to you how to build a Password Generator with javascript. this pass generator also have different options to manage password creation❗️

+Screenshot: